RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-05-GitHub-For-PowerShell-Projects.md

 You don't need to code to get involved!
 Did you find a bug in a project on GitHub?
 Do you have a feature suggestion?
 A question?

 [Open an issue](https://guides.github.com/features/issues/) for the project.
-Browsing around GitHub, you might notice that all projects have an issues page!
+Browsing around GitHub, you might notice that most projects have an issues page!

 ### Work on a Project